Iowa, Illinois investigating infections linked to McDonald's salad

-(Reuters) - The Iowa and Illinois health departments said on Thursday that they were investigating a rise in cyclospora infections linked to salads at McDonald Corp’s (MCD.N) restaurants.
+(Reuters) - The Iowa and Illinois health departments said on Thursday that they were investigating cyclospora infections linked to salads at McDonald Corp’s (MCD.N) restaurants.

-McDonald’s shares fell 1.4 percent in after-hours on Thursday.
+McDonald’s shares fell 1.4 percent after-hours on Thursday.

 The Illinois Department of Public Health said it had seen about 90 cases, and the Iowa Department of Public Health said it had recorded 15 cases.

-About one-fourth of Illinois cases reported eating salads from McDonald’s in the days before they became ill.
+In about one-fourth of the Illinois cases people reported eating salads from McDonald’s in the days before they became ill.

+McDonald’s, the world’s largest restaurant chain, said in a statement that it had been in contact with public health authorities in both states.

+It said that it had voluntarily stopped selling salads at the approximately 3,000 affected U.S. restaurants until it could switch to another lettuce blend supplier.

 The parasite, cyclospora cayetanensis, infects the small intestine, typically causing watery diarrhea and frequent, sometimes explosive bowel movements.
 It is spread by ingesting food or water contaminated with feces and not directly from one person to another.